Welcome to WCRT1260.Info.

 For those of you reading this little bit of history about WCRT, it's quite possible you found your way here from one of the posts I've placed on radio-info.com.
 Although I don't work in radio, it has always been one of my favorite hobbies since I was a young boy.
 However, it has never been able to make me "whole".
 Only after I came to know the Lord was I able to say I became really content with life.
 So, this is the reason for this little article.
 I enjoy sharing with you about radio, but what I really want you to know is the fact that God loves you, He wants to be in your life (if He isn't already), and He wants to give you a new direction.
 If you want to know more about how God can change your life, please come visit our other site.

 If you're not from Birmingham (or even Alabama) for that matter, you may wonder whatever happened to WCRT.
 WCRT changed to an adult contemporary format in 1986, playing "Today's Favorites and Yesterday’s Hits" after several months of a hybrid format of adult contemporary and contemporary christian music.
 The station changed to an oldies format in 1987.
 In 1991, WCRT became WCEO, switching to an all-business news format.
 In 1994, WCEO was sold to Crawford Broadcasting (owners of WDJC-FM), and became a Christian station once again as WDJC-AM, programming christian country and later black gospel.
 In 1999, the station became WLGS, "Legends 1260", programming adult standards similar to its former "good music" format, eventually morphing into oldies.
 The call letters were changed to WYDE in 2003 (taking the calls of Birmingham's AM 850, also owned by Crawford Broadcasting) and began simulcasting its FM sister station, talk WYDE-FM (101.1, "The Source").
 In late 2006, history repeats itself as AM 1260 becomes WLGD, programming adult standards as "Legends 1260" once again, dropping its simulcast with WYDE-FM.
 On July 5, 2007, less than a year after the switch back to "Legends 1260", WLGD returns to its WYDE calls and resumes simulcasting its sister station WYDE-FM, now programming classic hits as the "new 101".
 In October, 2008, WYDE began offering a hybrid format of talk and classic hits with its sister station, WYDE-FM-101.1.
 In February, 2009, WYDE segued into a talk format once again with WYDE-FM, using "The Source" branding it employed two years earlier.
+In February 2013, WYDE retained its talk format, but revamped with its new name "SuperStation 101", a reference to its sister station, WYDE-FM at 101.1 FM.
+In November, 2018, WYDE-AM broke from its simulcast with 101.1 FM and began simulcasting with 92.5 FM in Cordova, which assumed the WYDE-FM calls from 101.1 FM.
+The format for AM 1260 was changed at that time to inspirational music, consisting of a mix of contemporary praise, worship and southern gospel music.

 These are from the only recordings I have of WCRT.
 This was made during WCRT's days as an adult contemporary station, made during the mid-afternoon shift with Pete Richards.
 Although the station considered itself adult contemporary, WCRT's format was almost identical to the soft adult contemporary format ('85-'88) offered by Birmingham's WLTB "Lite 99 FM".